gambusrg/Agent-News-Extractor/README.md

-# News Aggregator Project
+# Agent News Extractor

 ## Overview

-The **News Aggregator Project** is a Python-based application that fetches and processes news articles from various sources using the GNews API.
-The application is designed to provide users with the latest news articles based on their queries, preprocess the text for better readability, and route messages through different agents for efficient processing.
+The **Agent News Extractor** is a Python application designed to fetch, preprocess, and manage news articles from various sources using the GNews API.
+This project utilizes an agent-based architecture to efficiently handle the flow of information, allowing users to extract relevant news articles based on their queries.

 ## Features

-- **Fetch News Articles**: Retrieve the latest news articles based on user-defined queries.
+- **Fetch News Articles**: Retrieve the latest news articles based on user-defined queries using the GNews API.
-- **Text Preprocessing**: Clean and normalize the text by removing HTML tags and converting it to lowercase.
+- **Text Preprocessing**: Clean and normalize the text by removing HTML tags and converting it to lowercase for better readability.
-- **Agent-Based Architecture**: Utilize a supervisor agent to manage the flow of information between the API and preprocessing agents.
+- **Agent-Based Architecture**: Implement a supervisor agent to manage the interaction between the API and preprocessing agents, ensuring a smooth workflow.
-- **Logging**: Comprehensive logging to track the application's behavior and errors.
+- **Logging**: Comprehensive logging to track application behavior and errors for easier debugging and monitoring.

 ## Technologies Used

-- **Python**: The primary programming language used for the application.
+- **Python**: The primary programming language for the application.
 - **GNews API**: Used to fetch news articles from various sources.
 - **LangChain**: A framework for building applications with language models.
 - **Pydantic**: For data validation and settings management using Python type annotations.